amantumalaikatihi/Hostinger/README.md

 ### Is any Student Discount Promo Available?
 In India, Hostinger does not offer a dedicated or official student discount program, so there isn’t a special promo exclusively for students; instead, [students typically get the same benefits as regular new users](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY) already auto-applied at checkout.

-## Does Hostinger 20% Off Coupon Discount Always Works?
+## Does Hostinger 20% Off Coupon Discount Always Work?

 No — the Hostinger 20% off coupon does not always work in every situation.
 While many websites promote it as a guaranteed discount, the reality is slightly more nuanced.

 First, it’s important to understand how Hostinger pricing works.
-Most of the time, Hostinger already provides a **large auto-applied discount (up to 60%–75%) directly on its plans**.
+Most of the time, Hostinger already provides a **large auto-applied discount (up to 70%–80%) directly on its plans**.
 The 20% coupon is usually an **additional discount layered on top of these existing deals**, not a standalone offer.

 ### When the 20% Coupon Works